SdcBartram/CC_w5_PDA_static_and_dynamic_testing_task/part_1_docs/testing_task_1.md

   dif highest_card(self, card1 card2):
   # typo in defining function (def not dif) and comma (,) needed between paramenters card1 and card2
   if card1.value > card2.value:
+    # indentation
     return card
     # card1 should be returned
   else:
     return card2

+# indentation of function below
 def cards_total(self, cards):
   total
   # initial value is missing (total = 0)
   for card in cards:
     total += card.value
     return "You have a total of" + total
+  # space needed after the word "of"
   # total needs to be a string to allow concatenation ---> str(total)
+  # indentation of return statement

 ```